 The more weight you have, the harder the motor has to work to push you, and the more battery power you use in a given ride.
 For example, it is easier for the motor to accelerate from 0 to 20mph fast and reach top speed if it is moving 50kg rather than 100kg.

-What is the Fastest an E-bike Can Go Legally?
+How Fast Can an E-bike Go Legally?

 Which Class Should You Choose?